gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

 Now, remembering back to the Game Loop, one of its steps after clearing the screen is handling user input.
-So that's our next destination.
+So that’s our next destination.
 On each loop of the game, we check to see if the user is pressing any keys by looking at the key array we set earlier, then we react.
-In this case, we look for the each of the direction keys being pressed, and alter the player's position until that key is released.
-For now, we'll move the player by 4px per frame in any given direction by adding this code to `main()`:
+In this case, we look for the each of the direction keys being pressed, and alter the player’s position until that key is released.
+For now, we’ll move the player by 4px per frame in any given direction by adding this code to `main()`:

 {% highlight js %}